 - Learn how to identify water hyacinth and how to prevent accidentally spreading this plant with your watercraft.

 - Do not plant water hyacinth in your pond or water garden.
 Water gardeners should only use native or non-invasive plants and are encouraged to ask garden centers for plants that are not invasive.

 - Never release unwanted plants into any natural waterbody.
 Return or donate unwanted plants to a garden center, a school or a friend, or dispose of them in the garbage.

-- Always inspect your boat and boating equipment, and remove any plants, animals and mud that are visible before leaving the water body.
+- Clean, Drain, Dry your boat, trailer, and boating equipment.
+Remove any plants, animals, and/or mud that is visible before leaving the waterbody.

-- If you find water hyacinth or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.
+- If you find water hyacinth or another invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.